I think we can all agree the coast is stunning but something that sticks out, aside from the sea stacks, are Oregon’s lighthouses.

-Salal Hill Trail – (0.7miles, easy, out and back) – This trail is an easy, short hike up Salal Hill.
+Salal Hill Trail – (0.7 miles, easy, out and back) – This trail is an easy, short hike up Salal Hill.
 Once you reach the summit, you’ll be greeted with beautiful views of the beach on each side of you, as well as a great view of the lighthouse.

 Yaquina Head Lighthouse and Cobble Beach Loop – (0.4 miles, easy, loop) – This is the best trail to take if you want to get up close to the lighthouse from the parking lot.
-It will also take you to a lovely beach with some tidal pools.
+It will also take you to a lovely beach with some tide pools.

 4. Yaquina Bay Lighthouse